China Visa Policy Updates February 2026

 China’s visa landscape has undergone significant changes in February 2026, impacting foreign professionals, and students.

-This comprehensive guide explores the 8 new China visa policy updates alongside the broader visa-free expansion, offering practical insights for applicants, employers, and travelers.
+This comprehensive guide explores the 8 new China visa policy updates, offering practical insights for applicants, and employers.

 1. Shanghai – A-Class Work Visa Salary Threshold Raised